insharahmani/Problem-Supply-Chain-Project/README.md

 Supply Chain Problem Analysis & Dashboard

 An analytical project focused on identifying inefficiencies and risks in supply chain operations.
-Using **Python**, **SQL**, and **Power BI/Streamlit**, this project analyzes procurement, inventory, logistics, and supplier data to uncover key bottlenecks and recommend data-driven solutions.
+Using **Python**, and **Power BI**, this project analyzes procurement, inventory, logistics, and supplier data to uncover key bottlenecks and recommend data-driven solutions.